 Garden Bed Compost Amendment Calculator

-Calculate compost volume for in-ground garden beds, with soil-type-based incorporation depth guidance from NC State Extension research.
+Work out how much compost your in-ground garden bed needs, with incorporation-depth guidance by soil type from NC State Extension research.

 How Much Compost Does a Garden Bed Need?

-The amount of compost a garden bed needs depends on soil type, current organic matter content, and whether you're establishing a new bed or maintaining an existing one.
-For new beds, NC State Extension (AG-593) recommends 2–4 inches of compost incorporated to 4–8 inches depth, with heavier rates for sandy soils that have almost no water retention and lighter rates for clay soils that already hold nutrients.
+How much compost a bed needs comes down to soil type, how much organic matter is already there, and whether you're building a new bed or keeping up an old one.
+For new beds, NC State Extension (AG-593) recommends 2–4 inches of compost worked in to 4–8 inches depth — heavier on the sandy end, since that soil holds almost no water on its own, and lighter for clay, which already hangs onto nutrients pretty well.
 [1]

-For clay soils, the goal is to improve drainage and aeration.
-Over-applying compost to clay can initially make things worse — if the clay layers below haven't been broken up, you can create a perched water table where the compost layer holds moisture above impermeable clay.
-Use a garden fork or broadfork to break up clay subsoil before incorporating compost.
-Two to three inches of compost worked to 4–6 inches depth is typical for heavy clay.
+With clay, you're after better drainage and aeration.
+Go overboard with compost too fast, though, and you can make things worse at first — if the clay underneath hasn't been broken up, the compost layer just sits there holding water above an impermeable layer, and you end up with a perched water table.
+Break up the clay subsoil with a garden fork or broadfork before you work compost in.
+Two to three inches worked to 4–6 inches depth is typical for heavy clay.

-For sandy soils, the goal is moisture retention and nutrient holding capacity.
-Three to four inches of compost incorporated to 6–8 inches maximizes the contact between compost and sand particles, creating a more stable soil aggregate.
-Sandy soils also require more frequent reapplication since organic matter oxidizes faster in warm, well-drained conditions.
+Sandy soil is the opposite problem — you're after moisture retention and nutrient holding capacity.
+Three to four inches of compost incorporated to 6–8 inches gets the most contact between compost and sand particles, which builds a more stable soil aggregate.
+You'll also need to reapply more often, since organic matter breaks down faster in warm, fast-draining soil like this.

-For tips on creating compost at home, see the C:N Ratio Calculator to balance your pile, and the Moisture Calculator to keep it at the optimal 55–65% moisture content during decomposition.
+If you're making your own compost at home, the C:N Ratio Calculator will help you balance the pile, and the Moisture Calculator keeps it in the optimal 55–65% moisture range during decomposition.

 Till vs. No-Till Compost Application

-Tillage speeds up compost incorporation but disrupts soil structure, earthworm channels, and mycorrhizal fungal networks that connect plant roots.
-The no-till movement in commercial agriculture has demonstrated that long-term no-till with surface compost applications produces better soil aggregate stability, higher earthworm populations, and lower erosion rates than conventionally tilled fields — even though short-term nutrient availability is sometimes slower.
+Tilling gets compost incorporated faster, but it also tears up soil structure, earthworm channels, and the mycorrhizal fungal networks that connect plant roots.
+Commercial agriculture's no-till movement has shown that long-term no-till with surface-applied compost beats conventionally tilled fields on soil aggregate stability, earthworm populations, and erosion rates — even if short-term nutrient availability is sometimes a little slower.

-For home gardens, a middle ground works well: deep-till once when establishing a new bed to incorporate compost and break up compacted layers, then switch to surface application in subsequent years.
-One to two inches of compost applied as a surface mulch each spring or fall, without disturbing the soil, will maintain organic matter levels as earthworms and microbial activity draw it downward.
-The Raised Bed Compost Calculator covers the specific blending ratios for contained raised beds, which behave differently from open-ground beds.
+For a home garden, splitting the difference works fine: deep-till once to establish a new bed and break up compacted layers, then switch over to surface application after that.
+One to two inches of compost laid down as a surface mulch each spring or fall, without disturbing the soil, keeps organic matter levels up as earthworms and microbial activity pull it downward over time.
+The Raised Bed Compost Calculator covers the blending ratios for contained raised beds specifically, since those behave differently from open-ground beds.

 Garden Bed Compost FAQ